Panther tank: American and British

-The British were more astute in their recognition of the danger posed by the increasing armour strength of German tanks.
-Work on a more powerful anti-tank gun had started in 1941, and the tanks to use it in 1942.
+The British recognised the danger posed by the increasing armour-strength of German tanks, and work started in 1941 on a more powerful anti-tank gun which appeared in service from February 1943.
+The Cromwell tank was to use a 50-calibre long 75mm "High Velocity" gun.
 When these programmes were delayed, a stop-gap solution was found.
-The 17-pdr could through modifications be fitted to a Sherman, and orders for this Sherman Firefly were placed in 1943.
+The 17-pounder could through modifications be fitted to a Sherman, and orders for this Sherman Firefly were placed in 1943.
 By the time of the Normandy invasion, 340 Sherman Fireflies were available to the Commonwealth armoured divisions.
 The British lobbied for American production lines to be modified to produce Fireflies, but these suggestions were declined by the U.S. Army, in part due to the poor performance of British tank designs in North Africa.
-There were also 200 interim Challenger tanks with the 17-pounder and other improved tank designs were under development.
+There were also 200 interim Cruiser Mk VIII Challenger tanks (a project begun in 1942) with the 17-pounder and other improved tank-designs were under development.
 British and Commonwealth tank units in Normandy were initially equipped at the rate of one Firefly in a troop with three Shermans or Cromwells.
 This ratio increased until, by the end of the war, half of the British Shermans were Fireflies.
 The Comet with a gun similar to the 17-pounder had also replaced the 75 mm gun Sherman in some British units.
 The 17-pounder with APCBC shot was more or less equivalent in performance to the Panther's 75 mm gun, but superior with APDS shot.

 At the time, U.S. armour doctrine was dominated by the head of Army Ground Forces, Gen. Lesley McNair.
-An artilleryman by trade, he believed that tanks should concentrate on infantry support and exploitation roles and avoid enemy tanks, leaving them to be dealt with by the tank destroyer force, which was a mix of towed anti-tank guns and lightly armoured fighting vehicles with open top turrets with 3-inch (76.2 mm) (M10 tank destroyer), 76 mm (M18 Hellcat) or later, 90 mm (M36 tank destroyer) guns.
+An artilleryman by trade, he believed that tanks should concentrate on infantry-support and exploitation roles; leaving enemy tanks to be dealt with by the tank destroyer force, which was a mix of towed anti-tank guns and lightly armoured fighting-vehicles with open-top turrets with 3-inch (76.2 mm) (M10 tank destroyer), 76 mm (M18 Hellcat) or later, 90 mm (M36 tank destroyer) guns.
 This doctrine led to a lack of urgency in the U.S. Army to upgrade the armour and firepower of the M4 Sherman tank, which had previously done well against the most common German tanks – Panzer IIIs and Panzer IVs – in Africa and Italy.
-As with the Soviets, the German adoption of thicker armour and the 7.5 cm KwK 40 in their standard armoured fighting vehicles prompted the U.S. Army to develop the more powerful 76 mm version of the M4 Sherman tank in April 1944.
+As with the Soviets, the German adoption of thicker armour and the 7.5 cm KwK 40 in their standard armoured-fighting-vehicles prompted the U.S. Army to develop the more powerful 76 mm version of the M4 Sherman tank in April 1944.
 Development of a heavier tank, the M26 Pershing, was delayed mainly by McNair's insistence on "battle need" and emphasis on producing only reliable, well-tested weapons, a reflection of America's 3000 mi supply line to Europe.